realnifty/README-generator/README.md

 ## Installation
 ```
-- install node.js
+- clone this repository to your local machine
-- run npm install inquirer
+- run npm install for required dependencies
-- run node index
+- run node index.js to initialize the application
 ```

 ## Usage

-Follow installation instructions to generate README file.
-Once generated, the written file can copied into the root directory of your project.
+This application requires Node.js to run.
+Run ```node index.js``` to initialize the application.
+Then, enter the prompted information for the project in the command line.
+The README markdown file will then be generated in the ```/dist``` directory and can be copied into the root directory of your project.

 ## License